 The Zabuli Education Center is built on the historic site of a former boys’ school.
 The gift of a beloved Afghan king in the 1930s, the original building was all but destroyed by 30 years of war and terrorism.
 The new three-story building is located in a relatively safe area within walking distance of seven villages.
-The school opened its doors in March 2008, and now provides free education to more than 400 Afghan girls who were previously denied educational opportunities.
-Students range in age from four to twenty-two.
+The school opened its doors in March 2008, and now provides free education to more than 550 Afghan girls who were previously denied educational opportunities.
+Students range in age from 4 to 22.
 The curriculum is both academic and practical, taught by experienced, native teachers.